gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ##Configure the main AzureClient.ino solution

-You need to configure the following settings in the main section on the AzureClient.ino file.
+You need to configure the initDeviceConfig() function in the AzureClient.ino file.

-    // cloud configurations
-    CloudMode cloudMode = IoTHub;         // ClodeMode enumeration: IoTHub or EventHub

-    // device configuration
+    // Example device configuration

-    BoardType boardType = WeMos;          // BoardType enumeration: NodeMCU or WeMos SensorMode sensorMode = DemoMode;    // OperationMode enumeration: DemoMode (if no sensors attached), Bmp180Mode (bmp085 and bmp180), Dht11Mode
-    DisplayMode displayMode = NoDisplay;  // DisplayMode enumeration: NoDisplay or LedMatrix LightSensor lightSensor = None;       // LightSensor enumeration: None, Enabled
+    void initDeviceConfig(){
+        deviceConfig.boardType = SparkfunThing;     // BoardType enumeration: NodeMCU, WeMos, SparkfunThing, Other (defaults to Other) deviceConfig.cloudMode = IoTHub;            // CloudMode enumeration: IoTHub and EventHub (defaults to IoTHub) deviceConfig.publishRateInSeconds = 20;     // limits publishing rate to specified seconds (default is 60 seconds) deviceConfig.sasExpiryDate = 1737504000;    // Expires Wed, 22 Jan 2025 00:00:00 GMT (defaults to Expires Wed, 22 Jan 2025 00:00:00 GMT)
+    }

-This upload the sketch to your device.
+Then upload the sketch to your device.

 ##Viewing Data